signalfx/integrations/collectd-consul/README.md

 SfxToken |  SignalFx org access token.
 If added to the config, an event is sent to SignalFx on leader transition and can be viewed on the Consul dashboard. | None
-Dimension | Add single custom global dimension to your metrics, formatted as "key=value" | None Dimensions | Add multiple global dimensions, formatted as "key1=value1,key2=value2,..." | None CACertificate | If Consul server has https enabled for the API, provide the path to the CA Certificate. | None ClientCertificate | If client-side authentication is enabled, provide the path to the certificate file. | None ClientKey | If client-side authentication is enabled, provide the path to the key file. | None Debug | Possible values - *true* or *false*<br> | `false`
+Dimension | Add single custom global dimension to your metrics, formatted as "key=value" | None Dimensions | Add multiple global dimensions, formatted as "key1=value1,key2=value2,..." | None CaCertificate | If Consul server has https enabled for the API, provide the path to the CA Certificate. | None ClientCertificate | If client-side authentication is enabled, provide the path to the certificate file. | None ClientKey | If client-side authentication is enabled, provide the path to the key file. | None Debug | Possible values - *true* or *false*<br> | `false`